ottacom/saltstack_ipa_vault/README.md

 gpg --gen-key --homedir /etc/salt/gpgkeys

 Please follow the instructions
-!!!!REMEMBER TO SET A PASSWORD TO USE THE KEY!!!
+!!!!REMEMBER TO SET A PASSWORD TO LOCK THE KEY!!!
 ```

-### Important:
+### Trick:
 If gpg command it dosen't work plese consider to install and use gpg1 instead